 What does the Seventh Amendment say once more?

-If James Madison has been alive, the American founding father might probably have a sturdy view on whether or not the creators, writers, and manufacturers of Home Improvement are entitled to have a jury pay attention to their claims of being denied a honest proportion of internet earnings earned by way of the series.
-After all, Madison authored the Seventh Amendment of the U.S. Constitution, which affords the proper to jury trials in certain forms of civil fits.
-In doing so, Madison stood as much as Federalists like Alexander Hamilton and John Adams worried about juries being overly sympathetic to debtors all through submit-colonial rule where the gathering of taxes became wanted.
+If James Madison had been alive, the American founding fathers might probably have had a sturdy view on whether or not the creators, writers, and manufacturers of Home Improvement are entitled to have a jury pay attention to their claims of being denied an honest proportion of internet earnings earned by way of the Series.
+After all, Madison authored the Seventh Amendment of the U.S. Constitution, which afforded the proper jury trials in certain forms of civil fits.
+In doing so, Madison stood as much as Federalists like Alexander Hamilton and John Adams worried about juries being overly sympathetic to debtors all through submit-colonial rule, where the gathering of taxes became wanted.

 This would possibly all sound like historical records.
 Still, echoes of the late 18th Century debate are sincerely gambling out as a 2013 profits lawsuit against Disney, in the end, receives toward trial.